kshetline/tubular_time/README.md

 * `ywl` / `yearByWeekLocale`, etc: These fields work the same as `yw` / `yearByWeek`, etc., except that they apply to locale-specific rules for the day of the week on which each week starts, and for the definition of the first week of the year.

 In specifying a time, the minimum needed is a 0-23 value for `hrs` / `hour`.
 All other unspecified time fields will be treated as 0.

+[Astronomical time fields](#astronomical-dateandtime-fields) will supersede any of the above date fields.

 As discussed earlier, concerning parsing time strings, ambiguous times due to Daylight Saving Time default to the earlier of two times.
 You can, however, use `occurrence: 2` to explicitly specify the later time.
 An explicit `utcOffset` can also accomplish this disambiguation.